kentan522/crypto-portfolio-manager/README.md

 # crypto-portfolio-manager
-Spreadsheet portfolio manager with live crypto prices with VBA code implementation
+Spreadsheet portfolio manager with live crypto prices with VBA code implementation for ease of management.

-Crypto coin prices are pulled from CoinGecko
+Crypto coin prices are pulled from CoinGecko.

 ## Guide to using the spreadsheet